Kurd Laßwitz Award

 The Kurd Laßwitz Award (Kurd-Laßwitz-Preis) is a science fiction award from Germany.
 The award is named after the science fiction author Kurd Laßwitz.
-Eligible for nomination in all categories except for the Foreign Work category are only works published in German originally.
+Only works originally published in German are eligible for nomination in all categories except for the Foreign Work category.

 Wolfgang Jeschke has won the award 19 times in four different categories, while Andreas Eschbach has won the prize 11 times in two different categories.
 The foreign-language category includes novels, stories, collections and non-fiction.
 Iain Banks and China Miéville won the foreign-language prize four times.
 Other authors to win multiple times are Hans Joachim Alpers, Carl Amery, Herbert W. Franke, Ian McDonald, Michael Marrak, and Connie Willis.

 Award winners

 German-language Novel

 This category includes German-language works with a length of at least 100 pages by German-language authors which were published in German on a German-language market professionally for the first time in the award year.